 The island is paradise and we didn’t want to leave but eventually we returned to the mainland and headed along the coast to lovely, lazy Kampot.
-Ramshackle and full of French colonial-era architecture, the town is great for a day or so of idle wandering, plus it is also the best base for exploring Bokor Hill Station.
+Ramshackle and full of French colonial-era architecture, the town is great for a day or so of idle wandering, and somewhere we’d recommend you include on any Cambodia itinerary.
+It is also the best base for exploring the abandoned villas at Bokor Hill Station.
 We spent the night on top of the mountain, which we would recommend as it gives you longer to look around, but Bokor can be visited as a day trip also.

 It only takes an hour to get to Kep if you take the direct route but, hiring a Remok (tuk-tuk) for the day means you can get there via the back route which passes through some sublime countryside and takes in places such as Secret Lake and the caves at Phnom Ch’nork and Phnom Sorsir.
 Kep isn’t as instantly appealing at Kampot, in our opinion, but it grows on you and is a great place for getting stuck into fresh seafood and tracking down abandoned colonial-era villas.
 Chilled-out Koh Tonsay, better known as Rabbit Island, offers yet more serious lazing on the beach time and when it’s time to leave, there is regular transport back to Phnom Penh from Kep’s central bus stand.